 Lawyers and paralegals have a lot of overlapping duties, and though lawyers earn more and have a more prestigious job title, there are definite drawbacks.

-If you know you want to work in the legal field but aren’t sure if you’re willing to take on the extensive personal and financial commitment, a paralegal associate degree may be your most cost effective alternative.You could be as little as one year away from working in the exciting legal field!
+If you know you want to work in the legal field but aren’t sure if you’re willing to take on the extensive personal and financial commitment, becoming a paralegal may be your most cost-effective alternative.
+Learn more about what to expect in our article, “What I Wish I Knew Before Becoming a Paralegal.”

 1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed June 5, 2018] www.bls.gov/ooh/.
 Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries and employment conditions in your area may vary.